The principal act of courage is to endure and withstand dangers doggedly rather than to attack them.

 Meaning

 “The principal act of courage is to endure and withstand dangers doggedly rather than to attack them.” presents a viewpoint centered on courage.
-It implies that true strength is revealed in difficulty and encourages us to remember that resilience grows through challenges.
+It implies that courage appears in moments of uncertainty and encourages us to remember that fear is natural but not decisive.

 Theme